Energinet-DataHub/.github/README.md

 git push --tags
 ```

-The major version tag is listed as a `Release` in `GitHub` but can be found under [Tags](https://github.com/Energinet-DataHub/.github/tags).
+The major version tag is not listed as a `Release` in `GitHub` but can be found under [Tags](https://github.com/Energinet-DataHub/.github/tags).

 ## Workflows